-Canal life is a very specific way of life.
+London canal life is a very specific way of life.
 The owner – Sam Barbic kindly answered my questions.

-Why canal boats, Sam?
+Why such an interest in canal boats, Sam?

 I’ve always been fascinated by narrow boats and wanted to live on one and experience canal life.
 Specifically, I’ve always been fascinated by smalls spaces and wanted to design for small spaces such as caravans, sheds, aeroplanes.
 Also to update spaces that are really quite dated (Sam was a set designer in a previous life).